mbryant2025/Littlearn/littlearn-embedded/interpreter/docs/README.md

   * Fix port 6 failsafe
   * Halt current program
   * Dont retokenize and parse until reupload
+  * Error LED and error log if not connected?

 * Changes for blockly:
   * Make complicated expressions have correct ()